Sanrax/flashcart-guides/docs/tutorials/dsiware.md

     1. You will now need to find a DS game built with SDK 5.x to use as a donor ROM for DSiWare.
 Place the donor ROM in `/roms/nds`.

-        DSi-Enhanced games, such as *Pokémon: Black Version* are usually built with SDK5.x, which makes them a good candidate for usage as a donor ROM.
+        - DSi-Enhanced games, such as *Pokémon: Black Version* are usually built with SDK5.x, which makes them a good candidate for usage as a donor ROM.

-    === "Setting a Donor ROM"
+    #### Setting a Donor ROM

     1. Launch `NDSForwarder.nds`.

     1. Press `A` on `Install`.

     1. Navigate to the donor game's location, press `A`, and select `Install`.

     1. In the flashcart kernel, head to `/forwarders` and choose the donor game to launch.

     1. Hold the `Y` button to open a menu where you can then set the game as a donor ROM.

-    === "Adding a DSiWare title"
+    #### Adding a DSiWare title

     1. Launch `NDSForwarder.nds`.

     1. Press `A` on `Install`.

     1. Navigate to the DSiWare's location, press `A`, and select `Install`.

     1. You are now ready to play DSiWare!
 Head to `/forwarders` in the flashcart kernel and choose a game to launch.

     1. **[Optional]** - To improve compatibility, insert a Slot-2 Memory Expansion Pak if you are using a DS Lite or NDS.

 === "DSpico with Pico-Launcher"